brainvisa/casa-distro/doc/source/index.rst

 Distribution creation
 +++++++++++++++++++++

-The creation of a distribution is a three steps process :
+The creation of a distribution is a four steps process :

 #. **Create release plan:** selection of the software components that
    are going to be upgraded in the next release of the distribution.